AdamVictory/grianghraf/README.md

 ![Wholebeans](docs/images/)

+# grianghraf - Introduction

 <h1 align=center>grianghraf - A Digital Camera Store Website </h1>

 <h2 align=center>Introduction</h2>

+<p align=center>Project Portfolio 5 for the Code Institute Full-Stack development program: E-Commerce Applications.
-<p align=center>grianghraf is a website for camera lovers dedicated to selling the best digital cameras on the market. <br><br>
+grianghraf is a website for camera lovers dedicated to selling the best digital cameras on the market by filtering different categories. <br><br>
 It is a B2C business, that is targeted towards professional photographers and filmakers but also people looking to get into photography.
 This online sales platform allows users to quickly find the camera they are looking for and checkout with a seamless experience.
+They can also register for a personal profile by filling in their personal details on the website's profile page.
+All visitors are also welcome to drop a service review to help the admin know how the site is doing.
+The application has a good appearance with an easy and clear site navigation.

 <br><br> Users can search different brands and add any products they may want to their basket and checkout. <br><br> Wholebeans has been built using the Django framework in python, HTML and CSS, and provides user authentication and full CRUD functionality for recipes </p>